bullimog/control-router/README.md

 # Control Router
-Spring Boot application to control a remove web form.
+Spring Boot application to control a remote web form.
 Accessible on port 8080, by default

 Build and package:
 > mvn clean package